simongwatts/skills-to-extensions/README.md

 ### Step 5: Verify the Global Context

+**Crucial Step:** Before launching Gemini, you must navigate out of the `skills` source directory.
+This is to ensure that you are testing the globally installed extensions from `~/.gemini/extensions` and not the local source files in your current folder.

 Now, we will confirm that the Gemini model is aware of all the new skills right from the start.

 1.  **Launch the Gemini CLI** in interactive mode from any directory: